 Application for admission must be made through the Graduate School of Public Health Office of Student Affairs.
-Applications are accepted at any time, although it is preferable to start the program in the Fall semester.
+Applications are considered twice per year, for Fall and Spring matriculation, although it is preferable for new students to start the program in the Fall semester.
 Applicants who wish to be considered for financial aid must apply by December to be considered for admission and aid the following Fall.
 For specific deadlines in any given year, refer to the Pitt Public Health Office of Student Affairs information.

 Admission requires a bachelor's degree in a discipline related to the biological, behavioral, or mathematical sciences from an accredited college or university, with a grade point average of 3.0.
-Prerequisites to admission to the program are a first course in genetics and calculus.
-Graduate Record Examination (GRE) scores must be supplied by all applicants and should be above the 70th percentile.
+Applicants with bachelor's degrees in other fields who have acquired substantial knowledge of genetics through coursework or work experience may also be considered for admission on a case by case basis.
+Prerequisites to admission to the program are courses in genetics and either calculus or statistics.
+Graduate Record Examination (GRE) scores must be supplied by all applicants, although there is no specific minimum GRE score required for admission.
 Subject GREs are not required.
-Students seeking a Ph.D. may apply directly to the Ph.D. program regardless of whether they already have a Master's degree.
-Students in good standing in the M.S. degree program within the Department of Human Genetics may apply to the Ph.D. degree program at any time, but can only be considered for financial aid once per year along with new Ph.D. applicants.
-All applications are evaluated by the faculty on the basis of undergraduate academic performance, experience, personal statement, letters of recommendation, and scores on the GRE and TOEFL (for those for whom English is a second language).
+Students may apply directly to the Ph.D. program regardless of whether they already have a Master's degree.
+Students in good standing in a Master's level degree program within the Department of Human Genetics may apply to the Ph.D. degree program after completing at least two semesters.
+All applications are evaluated by the faculty on the basis of academic performance, experience, personal statement, letters of recommendation, and scores on the GRE.
 For foreign students, the University of Pittsburgh requires an official score report from the TOEFL or the IELTS exam.
 The minimum acceptable TOEFL score is either 550 on the written test or 80 on the Internet test.
 The minimum acceptable score on the IELTS is Band 6.5, and applicants must take the academic writing and reading modules of the test.
 The TOEFL or IELTS must be taken within two years prior to the application for admission.